Talen Horton-Tucker Player Props: Jazz vs. Kings

-The Utah Jazz, Talen Horton-Tucker included, face the Sacramento Kings on Monday at 9:00 PM ET.
+Talen Horton-Tucker and the rest of the Utah Jazz will be facing off versus the Sacramento Kings on Saturday at 10:00 PM ET.

-With prop bets available for Horton-Tucker, let's look at some stats and trends to help you find good wagers.
+If you'd like to make predictions on Horton-Tucker's performance, we dive into his available prop bets, using stats and trends, below.

 Talen Horton-Tucker Prop Bets vs. the Kings